syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/getting-started.md

 ## Adding Ribbon Items

-You can use the `Collections` property of ribbon  to define each ribbon collection that contains one or more items.
+You can use the `Collections` property of ribbon group to define each ribbon collection that contains one or more items.
 To define each ribbon item, you can use the `Items` property of ribbon collection and the `type` property of ribbon item to specify the type of control to be rendered, like a button, a drop-down button, a combo box, and more.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}